BIGSTICK: A flexible configuration-interaction shell-model code (updated): Interaction files

 The default format for two-body interaction file is derived from {\tt OXBASH/NuShell} and always ends in the extension {\tt .int}.
 When entering the name of the file, only enter the name, not the extension, i.e., {\tt usdb} not {\tt usdb.int}; otherwise {\tt BIGSTICK} will misinterpret the file.

 There is no specific spacing for this file. {\tt BIGSTICK} will skip any header lines starting with ! or $\#$.
 The first line is

 \textit{ Ntbme \qquad spe(1) \qquad spe(2) \qquad spe(3) ... }

 where \textit{Ntbme} is the number of \textit{two-body matrix elements} (TBMEs) in the rest of the file, and \textit{spe(i)} is the \textit{single-particle energy} of the $i$th orbit.
-Only 10 single particle energies are on each line.
+(Note: older version required only 10 single particle energies are on each line.
+This has been changed and is no longer required.)
+As a check, however, you should confirm that the code is reading in the correct first two-body matrix element, which is written both to screen and to the log file:

 The rest of the file are the two-body matrix elements.
 This is defined as

 where $a,b,c,d$ label orbits, as ordered in the {\tt .sps} file or as created by the autofill option; $J$ and $T$ are the total angular momentum and total isospin of the two-body states $| ab; JT \rangle$, which are normalized.
 This follows the convention of Brussaard and Glaudemans.
 Each matrix element is read in as